|

 Nuclear Magnetic Resonance(NMR) spectroscopy explained

-smoked a Varian A60.
+of how I smoked a Varian A60.
 Understand carrier wave NMR.
-Understand Fourier Transform NMR.
+Understand Fourier

 Read about CWNMR and FTNMR.